kmader/TransmogrifAI/README.md

 ## Predicting Titanic Survivors with TransmogrifAI

 The Titanic dataset is an often-cited dataset in the machine learning community.
 The goal is to build a machine learnt model that will predict survivors from the Titanic passenger manifest.
-Here is how you would build the model using TransmogrifAI:
+Here is how you would build the model using TransmogrifAI: You can also run the analysis as an [interactive Apache Toree Notebook on Binder](https://mybinder.org/v2/gh/kmader/TransmogrifAI/patch-1?filepath=notebooks%2Ftitanic_survival.ipynb)

 ```scala
 import com.salesforce.op._